seanhussey/weekly_builder/README.markdown

 The event model only requires 2 attributes: starts_at:datetime and ends_at:datetime to calculate width and position on the calendar.
 In my demo app I ask the user for one date/time (starts_at) and estimated time to complete (for example 2hrs), it then calculates ends_at after it is submitted.

 UPDATE: Added a truncate_width method so that long event names are truncated in proportion to the width of the event, this is passed through the week block with |truncate|.
-UPDATE: Added option so that timeslots are clickable
+UPDATE: Added option so that timeslots are clickable to create new

 ### Options available: